shanyi15/smartMetronome/README.md

 ## How to run
 Two ways to create a clean environment are provided, you can choose one of them.
-Based on my experiment experience, `conda` is recommended.
+Based on the experience during test, if you already have `conda` installed, `conda` is recommended.
+If not, `virtualenv` is better.

+Suggested Python Version: 3.8.
+Newer Version may bring lib conflicts.

+Virtualenv method has been tested on Windows 11.
+Conda method has been tested on MacOS Sonoma.

 ### Conda
 ```